UAE: Casino operator Wynn reveals gaming area size at Ras Al Khaimah property

 Wynn says its land-based gaming facility licence is valid for 15 years

-Wynn Al Marjan Island in Ras Al Khaimah will feature a 225,000-square-foot gaming area, its developer said in an investor presentation.
-This constitutes about 4 per cent of the property’s gross floor area.
+Wynn Al Marjan Island in Ras Al Khaimah will feature a 225,000sqft gaming area, its developer said in an investor presentation.
+This constitutes about four per cent of the property’s gross floor area.

 Earlier this month, the UAE's General Commercial Gaming Regulatory Authority (GCGRA) confirmed to Khaleej Times that hotel and casino operator Wynn Resorts was awarded the country’s first commercial gaming operator's licence.
 The authority lists it as a ‘land-based gaming facility licence’.